ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Conclusion

-Hopefully you've found this tutorial helpful for implementing Strapi authentication in your Nuxt app :)
+Hopefully you've found this tutorial helpful for implementing Strapi authentication in your Nuxt app!

-The source code for both apps can be found on GitHub:
+The source code for both projects can be found on GitHub:

 - [nuxt-auth](https://github.com/ramigs/nuxt-auth)
 - [strapi-users](https://github.com/ramigs/strapi-users)